pytorch/pytorch/repro.md

 [TODO]: write some test cases

 [TODO]: If we have ` self.fc1 = torch.nn.Linear(10, 16)`, it doesn't work yet.
 The same error exists for Inductor Minifier.
+We need to recursively generate all submodules to dump the graph module.

+[Question]: Do we have to convert the graph module into string?
+How about serialize and dump the graph module and just load it later? like exported_program save and load.
+This is the whole point of export?

 Sample error msg:
 ```bash